 If you hail from Native-American descent, you are free to enroll for health coverage year round.
 The same exception applies for those who qualify for coverage through Medicaid.
 If you do not meet these criteria, than you must face a qualifying life event, as described below, or wait until November to enroll.

-Applicants can purchase coverage outside of open enrollment during a “qualifying event” which initiates a unique open enrollment window where certain people can qualify to sign up for coverage.
+Applicants can purchase coverage outside of open enrollment during a “qualifying event” which initiates a unique enrollment window where certain people can qualify to sign up for coverage.
 There are nine types of qualifying events that trigger a special enrollment period including:

 - An involuntary loss of your current policy